-The unaudited pro forma consolidated balance sheet as of March 31, 2024 and the unaudited pro forma consolidated statements of operations for 2023 and the three months ended March 31, 2024 present our consolidated financial position and results of operations to reflect (1) the Reorganization Transactions and (2) the sale and issuance of Class A common stock by us in this offering.
-The unaudited pro forma consolidated statements of operations for 2023 and the three months ended March 31, 2024 assume that the Reorganization Transactions and this offering were completed on January 1, 2023.
-The unaudited pro forma consolidated balance sheet as of March 31, 2024 assumes the Reorganization Transactions and this offering were completed on March 31, 2024.
+The unaudited pro forma consolidated balance sheet as of September 30, 2024 and the unaudited pro forma consolidated statements of operations for 2023 and the nine months ended September 30, 2024 present our consolidated financial position and results of operations to reflect (1) the Reorganization Transactions, (2) the sale and issuance of Class A common stock by us in the IPO Transactions and the application of the net proceeds therefrom, and (3) this offering and our expected use of the net proceeds to us from the Synthetic Secondary as described in the section titled "Use of Proceeds".
+The unaudited pro forma consolidated statements of operations for 2023 and the nine months ended September 30, 2024 assume that the Reorganization Transactions, the IPO Transactions and this offering (after giving effect to the Synthetic Secondary) were completed on January 1, 2023.
+The unaudited pro forma consolidated balance sheet as of September 30, 2024 assumes that this offering was completed on September 30, 2024 (after giving effect to the Synthetic Secondary).

-The unaudited pro forma consolidated financial information has been prepared based on our historical financial statements and the assumptions and adjustments as described in the notes to the unaudited pro forma consolidated financial information.
-The pro forma adjustments are based upon available information and methodologies that are factually supportable and directly attributable to the Reorganization Transactions or this offering.
-The unaudited pro forma consolidated financial statements are presented for illustrative purposes only and do not purport to represent our consolidated results of operations or consolidated financial position that would actually have occurred had the Reorganization Transactions and this offering referred to above been consummated on the dates assumed or to project our consolidated results of operations or consolidated financial position for any future date or period.
+The unaudited pro forma consolidated financial information has been prepared in accordance with Article 11 of Regulation S-X based on the historical financial statements of OneStream Software LLC and OneStream, Inc. included elsewhere in this prospectus and the assumptions and adjustments as described in the notes to the unaudited pro forma consolidated financial information.
+We believe the assumptions and adjustments provide a reasonable basis for presenting the significant effects of the Reorganization Transactions, the IPO Transactions and this offering (after giving effect to the Synthetic Secondary), and are properly applied in the unaudited pro forma consolidated financial statements.
+The unaudited pro forma consolidated financial statements are presented for illustrative purposes only and do not purport to represent our consolidated results of operations or consolidated financial position that would actually have occurred had the Reorganization Transactions, the IPO Transactions and this offering been consummated on the dates assumed or to project our consolidated results of operations or consolidated financial position for any future date or period.

-OneStream, Inc. was formed in October 2021 and will have no material assets or income until the completion of this offering.
-The unaudited pro forma financial information of OneStream, Inc. presented in this prospectus has been derived by the application of pro forma adjustments to the historical consolidated financial statements of OneStream Software LLC and its consolidated subsidiaries included elsewhere in this prospectus.
+OneStream, Inc. was formed in October 2021 and had no material assets or income until the completion of the Reorganization Transactions and the IPO Transactions.
+The unaudited pro forma financial information of OneStream, Inc. presented in this prospectus has been derived by the application of pro forma adjustments to the historical consolidated financial statements of OneStream Software LLC and OneStream, Inc. and their consolidated subsidiaries (including OneStream Software LLC after the completion of the Reorganization Transactions and the IPO Transactions) included elsewhere in this prospectus.

-As a public company, we will be implementing additional procedures and processes for the purpose of addressing the standards and requirements applicable to public companies.
+As a public company, we have implemented additional procedures and processes for the purpose of addressing the standards and requirements applicable to public companies.
 We expect to incur additional annual expenses related to these steps and, among other things, additional directors' and officers' liability insurance, director fees, reporting requirements of the SEC, stock exchange and transfer agent fees, hiring additional accounting, legal and administrative personnel, increased auditing and legal fees, and similar expenses.
 We have not included any pro forma adjustments relating to these costs.